Home / Blog / Session Manager Extensions

 Is Chrome's built-in saved tab groups feature enough?

 Chrome's saved tab groups are enough for recurring groups if you have browsing history and tabs syncing with your Google Account.
-A session manager extension is better when you want named session archives, manual restore points, search, import/export, backups, or a library of older sessions.
+A session manager extension makes more sense when you want named archives, manual restore points, search, import/export, backups, or a library of older sessions.

 Will a session manager extension save my login sessions too?